AI Vow Generators: Brainstorm Authentic Wedding Vows

 Before you even open an AI tool, you need to gather your raw materials.
 AI cannot read your mind or access your memories.
 It can only work with what you give it.
 This is where the brain dump comes in.
 It is a messy, unfiltered collection of everything you want to say.

-• The Spark: What was the exact moment you knew they were "the one"?
-Try to remember sensory details like what you were wearing, what the weather was like, or what song was playing.
+- The Spark: What was the exact moment you knew they were "the one"?

-• The Quirks: What quirky habits do they have that you secretly love?
-Maybe it is the way they hum while cooking or their obsession with organizing the pantry.
+- The Quirks: What quirky habits do they have that you secretly love?

-• The Promises: What are your specific promises for the future?
-Instead of vague statements like "I will always support you," think about concrete actions.
+- The Promises: What are your specific promises for the future?

-Do not worry about grammar, structure, or whether any of this makes sense.
+Do not worry about grammar or structure.
 This is just for you and the AI.
-The messier and more detailed your brain dump, the better the AI can work with it.
 Remember that AI brainstorming for vows starts with giving the technology real, specific material to shape and organize.

 Example prompts (short, story, humorous, emergency)

 Once you have your brain dump ready, it is time to craft your prompt.
 The way you phrase your request to the AI will dramatically affect the output you receive.
-Here are some proven AI vow generator prompts for different styles and situations.
+Here are some proven prompts for different styles:

 1. The Storyteller

 Prompt: "Write wedding vows that tell the story of our relationship, starting from when we met at a coffee shop in college.
-Include how we bonded over our shared love of hiking and how we supported each other through grad school.
+Include how we bonded over our shared love of hiking.
 The tone should be warm and narrative, around 2 minutes long."

 2. The Humorous

 Prompt: "Create wedding vows that are funny but heartfelt.
-Mention his obsession with fantasy football (he checks his lineup during family dinners), my terrible cooking skills (I once set off the fire alarm making toast), and how we balance each other out.
+Mention his obsession with fantasy football and my terrible cooking skills.
 Keep it light but end with a sincere promise."

 How to edit and localize AI output